-Remove the applicator from the outer pouch using scissors or fold along diagonal line to expose nick; tear back at nick.
-As specified in the following table, administer the optics contents of the Midgray for.
+1. Remove the applicator from the outer pouch using scissors or fold along diagonal line to expose nick; tear back at nick.
+As specified in the following table, administer the entire contents of the

-entire contents of the Midamox for Cats (imidacloprid and moxidectin) applicator that correctly corresponds with the body weight of the cat.
+Midamox for Cats (imidacloprid and moxidectin) applicator that correctly corresponds with the body weight of the cat.